ansys/pyensight/doc/source/user_guide/index.rst

 API Differences
 ---------------

-There aare a few differences between the EnSight Python and and the PyEnSight API.
+There are a few differences between the EnSight Python and and the PyEnSight API.
 Generally, the 'ensight' module in EnSight and the Session.ensight class instance have the same interface.
 Most source code written against that API will run in both environment.